Jab Harry Met Sejal: Development

 Production of the film began in April 2016 and plans to filming were announced in the first part of August 2016, when the film had the working title "Production No. 52".
 Sharma required several months of diction training to prepare herself for her role, as her character is from Gujarat.
 She describes her character as "very superficial, doesn't have any depth as a person.
 There is no similarity with me.
 But her morals and values of self-respect are something that I can relate to.
 But otherwise, the character is quite impulsive by nature."

 The film underwent a lot of name changes throughout its production phase from The Ring to Rahnuma to Raula until it was finalized with Jab Harry Met Sejal.
 When the title of the film was finally revealed, it received considerable backlash from people who accused that it must be a copy of the iconic 1989 Hollywood romantic comedy When Harry Met Sally... or that it must have been inspired by it.
 However, contrary to popular beliefs, the two films have no similarity or connection with one another except both fall under the same genre and the two protagonists start off as strangers.
 Khan explained, "When Harry Met Sally... is one of the greatest love stories ever made in the history of world cinema.
 Our film on the other hand, is quite original, a fun space love story by Imtiaz Ali.
 But it is a takeoff from there as that film is a classic.
 It is a way to attribute."

 In an interview with The Indian Express, Khan discussed about the possible epilogue of the film; the couple had three children and moved to a small town for some time.
 Sejal then works as a lawyer while Harry takes time off and writes a book.
 The former takes the role of a working partner while the latter looks after the children.

 Filming

 Filming began in late August 2016 in Prague and continued in Amsterdam and Budapest from September 2016.
 Filming locations include multiple locations in Europe, as well as in Punjab.

 Soundtrack

 The film's music was composed by Pritam, with lyrics written by Irshad Kamil.
 The music rights were purchased by Sony Music India.
 The soundtrack was preceded by five songs that were released as singles — "Radha", "Beech Beech Mein", "Safar", "Butterfly" and "Hawayein" — before the album being released on 30 July 2017.
 American DJ Diplo composed the song "Phurrr" with Pritam, which was released on 3 August 2017 as a single version, and not included in the album.
-The film version of "Phurrr" is solely composed by Pritam and sung by Tushar Joshi.